JacksonBrienen/Slick2DTutorial/README.md

             <img src="images/step16.png" style="max-width: 650px;">
             <li>For our projects, we will use Packages to organize our code.
 Right-click on your "src" folder hover over "new" and then click on "Package"</li>
             <img src="images/step17.png" style="max-width: 650px;">
             <li>Here I use standard Package naming conventions, but you can use any naming you wish.
-Packages are very similar to directories, instead of using a <b>/</b> or <b>\</b> we use a <b>.</b> to separate different "packages" or folders.
+Packages are very similar to folders, instead of using a <b>/</b> or <b>\</b> we use a <b>.</b> to separate different "packages" or folders.
 For what we are doing here you could simply use your project name as your root package, so for me, it would be "example", or if you were making a pong game your root package could simply be "pong".
 But for now, pick whatever name you would like, then click "Finish"</li>
             <img src="images/step18.png" style="max-width: 650px;">
             <li>Now right click on our root package that we just created, hover over "new", then click "Class"</li>
             <img src="images/step19.png" style="max-width: 650px;">